 The average home version over lock sewing machine, sews 900 to 1500 stitches per minute, depending on the make and model.This makes light work of all your projects.

-The overlock is not essential to have in your in your sewing endeavours, however it is certainly a helpful machine to have, working side by side with your regular machine.
+Althought the overlock is not essential to have in your sewing room, it is certainly a helpful machine to have working side by side with your regular machine.

 Like the sewing machine, there are many makes and models to choose from.

 Like most things that are mechanical, it can be overwhelming to understand what it all the feature mean.
 The serger is no exception, you may be wondering what you need and is it worth extra money.
 As with anything, personal preference is key, but I will list some features that I have found helpful in my 30 + years of using a serger.